Anjali-2807/mindmesh/README.md

 - **Anomaly Detection**: Automatically identifies unusual patterns in your data
 - **Cycle Recognition**: Discovers recurring patterns in your wellness metrics
 - **Correlation Analysis**: Understand how different metrics relate to each other
-- **AI Insights**: Get personalized insights based on your data trends

 ### 💡 Personalized Insights
 - **Pattern Recognition**: ML algorithms detect meaningful patterns in your data